idmarinas/advertising-bundle/Writerside/topics/Quickstart.md

 ### Showing banners

-> Cuando quieras añadir un banner a una página puedes usar uno de los dos métodos
+> When you want to add a banner to a page you can use one of the following two methods
 > {style="note"}

 #### Twig Function